How to Play USB Media with the JBL Xtreme

 Maximizing Your JBL Xtreme Experience

-Keep your media files organized on the USB drive for easier navigation.
-Group similar files into folders and maintain a clear directory structure.
+Keep media files arranged on the USB for straightforward navigation.
+Put together similar files in folders and have a clear directory structure.

 2. Use High-Quality Files